Ancient Egyptian religion: History

+Predynastic period

+The first known depictions of the Egyptian god of fertility Min, appear in the form of monumental statues discovered in an ancient temple at Koptos, dated to the late Naqada II to early Naqada III periods circa 3300 BC, and now displayed in the Ashmolean Museum following their discovery by Flinders Petrie in Koptos at the end of the 19th century.
+The estimated size of the three known statues ranges from 372 cm to 403 cm.
+The statues show a bearded man, naked but for a belt and a sash, holding his erect penis.
+An early form of the character for "Min is inscribed on the side of two of these statues.

+On the Koptos monumental statues of Min, generally dated to circa 3300 BC during the late Naqada II- early Naqada III periods, the Min symbol is inscribed, together with marine objects: the "sword" of a sawfish and two shells of the Pterocera species.
+These symbols seem to corroborate the traditional origin histories of the god, according to which he originated in the fabulous "Land of Punt", in the Eritrean region bordering on the Red Sea.

 Archaeological data has suggested that the Egyptian religious system had close, cultural affinities with Eastern African populations and arose from an African substratum rather than deriving from the Mesopotamian or Mediterranean regions.

+Early Dynastic period

 The Early Dynastic Period began with the unification of Egypt around 3000 BC.
 This event transformed Egyptian religion, as some deities rose to national importance and the cult of the divine pharaoh became the central focus of religious activity.
 Horus was identified with the king, and his cult center in the Upper Egyptian city of Nekhen was among the most important religious sites of the period.
 Another important center was Abydos, where the early rulers built large funerary complexes.